Last Updated: July 20, 2024

 Beginning in the mid-1950s, Shankar began performing outside of India.
 He was invited to perform in the Soviet Union in 1954 and then traveled to New York City in 1955 to demonstrate Indian classical music.
 He recorded his first album, "Three Ragas," in London in 1956.
 A couple of years later, in 1958, he participated in the celebrations of the 10th anniversary of the United Nations and UNESCO music festival in Paris.
 Beginning in 1961, he embarked on a tour of Europe, the United States, and Australia.
 He also became the first Indian to compose music for non-Indian films.
 In 1962, he founded the Kinnara School of Music in Mumbai.

-He also continued being avidly interested in the politics and society of India.
-He served as a member of the Rajya Sabha, the upper chamber Parliament of India, from 1986 to 1992.
-Throughout most of the later 1990s, he performed around 40 concerts per year around the world.
+He also continued to be avidly interested in Indian politics and society.
+He served as a member of the Rajya Sabha, the upper chamber of Parliament of India, from 1986 to 1992.
+Throughout most of the later 1990s, Ravi performed around 40 concerts per year around the world.
 In the 2000s, he won a Grammy Award for Best World Music Album for "Full Circle: Carnegie Hall 2000."
 He continued touring in the 2000s, sometimes with his daughter, Anoushka, who also played the sitar.

 Throughout his life and career, Shankar won many awards and honors.
 He earned a number of honorary degrees from universities in the United States, India, and Australia.
 He was also named an Honorary Knight Commander of the Order of the British Empire for services to music in 2001.